mongodb/specifications/source/unified-test-format/unified-test-format.rst

   the number of sub-operations that completed successfully, and store that number in the specified entity.
-For example, if the loop contains two sub-operations, and they complete successfully, each loop execution would increment the number of successes by 2.
+For example, if the loop contains two sub-operations, and they complete successfully, each loop execution would increment the number of successes by two.

 - ``storeIterationsAsEntity``: if specfied, the runner MUST keep track of the number of iterations of the loop performed, and store that number